in2code-de/in2publish_core/Documentation/Use/Workflow/PageModule.md

 In this case it does not matter in which state the page is.
 If there is a new change, the workflow will begin anew.

 Clicking on the workflow button will open the workflow menu.
-Clicking on the arrow within the workflow button will publish the page to the live system.
+Clicking on the arrow within the workflow button will publish the page to the production system.

 ![Workflow](_img/icon_workflow.png)